 Parameter Name Description loadChildren Denotes if the execution service should recurse the Entity graph and load all children.
 If false, no children are loaded below the Collection Members that are loaded.
-The default value is true. useCaching Denotes if previously loaded Dynamics Entities should be reused from the InRule entity cache, or if new Dynamics instances should be created.
-If false, a copy of the Entity is created, and its Instance ID is not set to the GUID of the Dynamics Entity.
+The default value is true. useCaching Denotes if previously loaded Dynamics Entities should be reused from the InRule entity cache, or if new entity instances should be created.
+If false, the original entity data will be requested from Dynamics, and a copy of the Entity is created.
+The Instance ID is not set to the GUID of the Dynamics Entity, which will also prevent changes to this entity from being written back to Dynamics.
+This functionality can, for example, be used to load the original values for an entity persisted in Dynamics when rules are run on update and compare the original and updated values.
 The default value is true. overwriteIfLoaded Denotes if a previously loaded Dynamics Entity should be repopulated with the latest values in Dynamics.
 This behavior will overwrite Field values stored in the cache.
-The default value is false.

-cacheInAppDomain Denotes if the result of the query should be saved in the persistent AppDomain cache.
+The default value is false. cacheInAppDomain Denotes if the result of the query should be saved in the persistent AppDomain cache.
 The difference between this parameter and the 'useCaching' parameter above is that enabling this parameter will save the query result in a cache that will persist across multiple different rule executions, where the above parameter only enables caching within the scope of a single rule execution.
 For more information, refer to Configuring the AppDomain Cache